1977 Washington Redskins season: Week 9

 It was a key game for both teams.
-Washington drew first blood as the well rested Billy Kilmer tossed a 14-yard touchdown pass to Calvin Hill and later a 40-yard field goal by Mark Moseley.
-But back came the Cardinals, knowing that they need to win to stay in the playoff hunt, as they got a 32-yard field goal by Jim Bakken and later a 1-yard touchdown run by Steve Jones.
-Moseley then kicked a 23-yard field goal with 34 seconds left to give the Redskins a 13-10 halftime lead.
-Then Brad Dusek intercept a Hart pass in the second half at the Cardinals' 47 to set up Moseley's 42-yard field goal and the Redskins lead.
+Washington's Billy Kilmer tossed a 14-yard touchdown pass to Calvin Hill and later a 40-yard field goal by Mark Moseley.
+But back came the Cardinals, as they got a 32-yard field goal by Jim Bakken and later a 1-yard touchdown run by Steve Jones.
+Moseley then kicked a 23-yard field goal with 34 seconds left to give the Redskins a 13–10 halftime lead.
+Then Brad Dusek intercepted a Hart pass in the second half at the Cardinals' 47 to set up Moseley's 42-yard field goal and the Redskins lead.
 Moseley also kicked a 37-yard field goal.
 The Redskins then added another touchdown as Mike Thomas scored from the 4 to give the Redskins a 26–13 lead.
-The Cardinals tried to muster their famed come from behind victories that was their trademark from 1974 to 1976, as quarterback Jim Hart hit Terry Metcalf for a 68-yard touchdown strike.
-Late in the game the Cardinals rallied to try to take the lead.
-Their first attempt ended on downs and then in their final fateful drive it ended with an interception by Eddie Brown to seal the Redskins win and with that loss The Cardinals we're out of the playoff picture.
+The Cardinals' quarterback Jim Hart hit Terry Metcalf for a 68-yard touchdown strike.
+Late in the game, the Cardinals rallied to try to take the lead.
+Their first attempt ended on downs and then in their final fateful drive it ended with an interception by Eddie Brown to seal the Redskins win and with that loss The Cardinals were out of the playoff picture.